NicoRouger/ArduStick/README.md

 I used sockets for the screens, Itsy Bitsy and Flash memory.

-Populated only one resistance from R15 and R16, depending on the screen used.
+Populate only one resistance from R15 and R16, depending on the screen used.
 For my SSD1309, I even left R15 unpopulated, because the screen has already a pull up on RST with RC.

 ## Layout (2 layer PCB)